Birth control: Hormonal

-Hormonal contraception is available in a number of different forms, including oral pills, implants under the skin, injections, patches, IUDs and a vaginal ring.
+Hormonal contraception is available in several different forms, including oral pills, implants under the skin, injections, patches, IUDs and a vaginal ring.
 They are currently available only for women, although hormonal contraceptives for men have been and are being clinically tested.
 There are two types of oral birth control pills, the combined oral contraceptive pills (which contain both estrogen and a progestin) and the progestogen-only pills (sometimes called minipills).
 If either is taken during pregnancy, they do not increase the risk of miscarriage nor cause birth defects.
 Both types of birth control pills prevent fertilization mainly by inhibiting ovulation and thickening cervical mucus.
 They may also change the lining of the uterus and thus decrease implantation.
 Their effectiveness depends on the user's adherence to taking the pills.

 Combined hormonal contraceptives are associated with a slightly increased risk of venous and arterial blood clots.
 Venous clots, on average, increase from 2.8 to 9.8 per 10,000 women years which is still less than that associated with pregnancy.
 Due to this risk, they are not recommended in women over 35 years of age who continue to smoke.
 Due to the increased risk, they are included in decision tools such as the DASH score and PERC rule used to predict the risk of blood clots.

 The effect on sexual drive is varied, with an increase or decrease in some but with no effect in most.
 Combined oral contraceptives reduce the risk of ovarian cancer and endometrial cancer and do not change the risk of breast cancer.
 They often reduce menstrual bleeding and painful menstruation cramps.
 The lower doses of estrogen released from the vaginal ring may reduce the risk of breast tenderness, nausea, and headache associated with higher dose estrogen products.

 Progestin-only pills, injections, and intrauterine devices are not associated with an increased risk of blood clots and may be used by women with a history of blood clots in their veins.
 In those with a history of arterial blood clots, non-hormonal birth control or a progestin-only method other than the injectable version should be used.
 Progestin-only pills may improve menstrual symptoms and can be used by breastfeeding women as they do not affect milk production.
 Irregular bleeding may occur with progestin-only methods, with some users reporting no periods.
 The progestins drospirenone and desogestrel minimize the androgenic side effects but increase the risks of blood clots and are thus not the first line.
 The perfect use first-year failure rate of injectable progestin is 0.2%; the typical use first failure rate is 6%.